ucsf-deb/bifs/README.rst

                       "Empirical"

-    param_func_choices - list of current choices (see above) decay - float decay exponent for the inverse power paramter function bvec - 2D float array specifying intercept and amplitude for parameter space functions
+    param_func_choices - list of current choices (see above) decay - float decay exponent for the inverse power parameter function bvec - 2D float array specifying intercept and amplitude for parameter space functions
-    banded_cutoff - cutoff for banded, inverse power k-space paramter function
+    banded_cutoff - cutoff for banded, inverse power k-space parameter function

-    basis - string specifying the basis to use - currently ony choice is "Fourier"
+    basis - string specifying the basis to use - currently only choice is "Fourier"

     basis_choices - list of current choices (see above)